grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Running large tests.md

 ### context deadline exceeded

 Error like this happens when k6 was able to send a request, but the target system didn't respond in time.
 The default timeout in k6 is 60 seconds.
-If your system doesn't produce the response in this timeframe, this error will appear.
+If your system doesn't produce the response in this time frame, this error will appear.

 <div class="code-group">